mercutiojohn/merc-blog-nuxt/README.md

-# codesandbox-nuxt
+# merc-blog-nuxt

-> Nuxt starter for CodeSandBox (used for https://template.nuxtjs.org)
+> Using Nuxt starter for CodeSandBox (used for https://template.nuxtjs.org)

 ## Build Setup